French Glittery Christmas Tree Sign Using a Silhouette

 8. Shake off the excess glitter and hole punch each edge of both signs.
 Now thread through some ribbon and you’re done.

 EEK!
 I love how it looks.
+This adds the sparkle to my Christmas tree!

 The adhesive paper makes the glittery words look so professional.